britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

   incoming spin bit transition plus one, holding at 3.
-That means, if the edge transition is trigger by a packet that has a VEC of 0, the VEC in the packet that will be sent out it set to 1, indicating an invalid edge as actually received edge that shoud have trigger the transition was probably lost.
+That means, if the edge transition is trigger by a packet that has a VEC of 0, the VEC in the packet that will be sent out it set to 1, indicating an invalid edge as actually received edge that should have trigger the transition was probably lost.
 If the transition is trigger by a packet with a VEC of 1, that edge was invalid that the new edge is valid again, indicated by a VEC of 2.
 A received VEC of 2, will result in a VEC of 3, and when a VEC of 3 is received, the new VEC will stay at 3.